kubernetes/website/content/zh-cn/docs/reference/labels-annotations-taints/_index.md

 Example: `app.kubernetes.io/instance: "mysql-abcxzy"`

-Used on: All Objects
+Used on: All Objects (typically used on [workload resources](/docs/reference/kubernetes-api/workload-resources/)).

 A unique name identifying the instance of an application.
+To assign a non-unique name, use [app.kubernetes.io/name](#app-kubernetes-io-name).

 One of the [recommended labels](/docs/concepts/overview/working-with-objects/common-labels/#labels).
 -->